codejapoe/Francium/README.md

 #### Is it secure to use?

 I did not set up a backend server for this app as I did not want to spend a dime on CPU usage.
 I tried my best to keep it secure.
 However, you may contribute or sponsor for better performance and web security.

+#### Where to report crashes and bugs?
+Feel free to email me via codejapoe@gmail.com.

 ## Author

 [@codejapoe](https://www.github.com/codejapoe)